Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Model Realization

-We hasten to add that the model we have proposed, which falls under the genre of ``Little Dark Matter" models introduced in \cite{Fan:2016rda}, is a proof-of-principle model construct of two-scalar ultralight scalar system with a repulsive interaction.
-Further investigation would be required for a fully realistic treatment, which we leave for future work.
+} We hasten to add that the model we have proposed, which falls under the genre of ``Little Dark Matter" models introduced in \cite{Fan:2016rda}, is a proof-of-principle model construct of two-scalar ultralight scalar system with a repulsive interaction.